-10. Customs places
+10 Customs places

-- (1) The Chief Collector may: - (a) by notice in the Gazette, designate a port as a Customs port or an airport as a Customs airport; - (b) impose conditions or restrictions on any declared Customs port and Customs airport. - (2) Customs ports and Customs airports are collectively called Customs places. - (3) Before carrying out any power under this section, the Chief Collector must consult the Secretary responsible for the: - (a) Department of Justice and Border Control; - (c) Department of Health; and - (d) any other prescribed person. - (4) The power of the Chief Collector under this section, includes: - (a) the power to amend, suspend or revoke the declaration; - (b) the power to amend, suspend or revoke any conditions or restrictions; and - (c) the power to impose new conditions or restrictions.
+- (1) The Chief Collector of Customs may: - (a) by notice in the Gazette, designate a port as a Customs port or an airport as a Customs airport; and - (b) impose conditions or restrictions on any declared Customs port and Customs airport.

+- (2) Customs ports and Customs airports are collectively called Customs places. - (3) Before carrying out any power under this Section, the Chief Collector of Customs shall consult the Secretary responsible for the: - (a) Department of Justice and Border Control; - (b) Department of Health and Medical Services; and - (c) any other prescribed person.

+- (4) The power of the Chief Collector of Customs under this Section, includes: - (a) the power to amend, suspend or revoke the declaration; - (b) the power to amend, suspend or revoke any conditions or restrictions; - (c) the power to impose new conditions or restrictions.